jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

    .. note::

-      Container image name cannot be longer than 63 characters.
+      Container image names cannot be longer than 63 characters.

       Always use an explicit ``tag``, such as a specific commit.